swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

   /// accessing `T` and initialized to `T` or another type that is layout
   /// compatible with `T`.
   ///
+  /// This is an unsafe operation.
+Failure to meet the preconditions
+  /// above may produce an invalid value of `T`.
+  ///
   /// - Parameters:
   ///   - offset: The offset from this pointer, in bytes. `offset` must be
   ///     nonnegative.
 The default is zero.